#32 | Purgatory Taught by Jesus in a Parable

 2. If they die before doing so, they will pay for that temporal damage in the next life, prior to entering Heaven.

-It’s that simple.
-The “place” where this final disciplinary cleansing occurs is Purgatory.
+It’s that simple, and the “place” where this final disciplinary cleansing unto righteousness occurs is Purgatory.

 Jesus Teaches the Doctrine of Purgatory in a Parable (Luke 12:41-48)